GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

 ## Introduction

 When it comes to sports I prefer the kind where you kick a ball rather than throw it.
-In this project prompted to me by the wonderful [Data Career Jumpstart Bootcamp](https://www.datacareerjumpstart.com/), I wasn't hired to be a data analyst for AFC Richmond, but the Utah Jazz, a basketball team!
+But in this project prompted to me by the wonderful [Data Career Jumpstart Bootcamp](https://www.datacareerjumpstart.com/), I wasn't hired to be a data analyst for AFC Richmond, but the Utah Jazz, a basketball team!

 ## About the Data Set